Biography of Lewis Carroll

 1875: Meets Gertrude Chataway who is to become one of his most faithful child friends.

-1876: Publication of “The Hunting of the Snark” illustrated by Henry Holiday.
-Becomes interested in logic.
+1876: First publication of “The Hunting of the Snark” illustrated by Henry Holiday.
+Carroll becomes interested in logic.

-1877: Spends the summer by the sea at Eastbourne where he is to spend every August from now on.
+1877: He spends the summer by the sea at Eastbourne where he is to go every August from now on.

 1881: Carroll gives up lecturing at Christ Church.

-1882: Elected Curator of the Common Room by his colleagues.
+1882: He is elected Curator of the Common Room by his colleagues.
 Publishes another work on mathematics.

-1886: Gives lectures at Lady Margaret Hall (one of the Women’s colleges in Oxford University).
+1886: He gives lectures at Lady Margaret Hall (one of the Women’s colleges in Oxford University).

-1887: Teaches logic in a Girl’s Senior School in Oxford.
-Meets Isa Bowman, another favourite child friend.
+1887: He teaches logic in a Girl’s Senior School in Oxford where he meets Isa Bowman, another favourite child friend.

-1889: Publication of “Sylvie and Bruno” illustrated by Harry Furnis.
+1889: First publication of “Sylvie and Bruno” illustrated by Harry Furnis.

-1892: Resigns post as Curator and publishes several short texts on logic.
+1892: Hew resigns his post as Curator and publishes several short texts on logic.

-1897: Gives several sermons to congregations of children.
-Discovers a number of rules of rapid division and multiplication.
-Decides to send back all letters addressed to “Lewis Carroll, Christ Church” as “not known at this address”.
+1897: He gives several sermons to congregations of children.
+He discovers a number of rules of rapid division and multiplication and thereafter decides to send back all letters addressed to “Lewis Carroll, Christ Church” as “not known at this address”.

 1865: “Alice’s Adventure’s in Wonderland”.
 “The Dynamics of a Part-icle” (Satirical pamphlet).